SKY-ALIN/regta/docs/source/user_guide/make_jobs.rst

 =========
 .. _jobs-types:

-Regta provides different jobs types to build different tasks:
+Regta provides various job types to solve various tasks:

 To build fast jobs with IO operations e.g. internet requests, database query or work with files use :ref:`async-job`.

-If for some reason you can't use asynchronous programming, but you are still faced with the task of building a lightweight job, use :ref:`thread-job`.
+If for some reason you can't use asynchronous programming, but you are still faced with a task of building a lightweight job, use :ref:`thread-job`.

 To build heavy jobs with a lot of computing e.g. ML or data analytics use :ref:`process-job`.